Let’s draw a rabbit. I thought it would be helpful for you if I make some of the instructional material with a grid.

 Use the HB pencil.

 You can make a simple 3 x 3 grid of the same size squares if you like.
+The grid will help you draw much quicker and capture the outline contours more exactly.

 Sketch the outline contours into the grid.
-Notice the points where the
+Notice the points where the contours intersect the grid lines.
+Those points are your guides.

 Refine the body contour and outline the facial features; eyes and nose.
-At this stage your rabbit is almost a perfectly shaped sketch.
+At this stage, your rabbit is almost a perfectly shaped sketch.

 Erase unnecessary initial pencil strokes.
-Take your H pencil and begin to draw the fur on rabbit’s head and ears.
+Take your H pencil and begin to draw the fur on the rabbit’s head and ears.

 If you are not sure, please test the fur drawing (pencil strokes) on a separate paper.

-Gradually erase only those parts of grid lines that directly interfere with areas you are working on.
+Gradually erase only those parts of grid lines that directly interfere with the areas you are working on.

-not sure, make the strokes very light so you can have control over your
+Continue the H pencil strokes.
+Push the pencil gently.
+If you are not sure, make the strokes very light so you can have control over your drawing.

 Do not worry about shading at this stage.
-To draw a rabbit, or I should
+To draw a rabbit, or I should say to draw a rabbit’s fur takes a little more time than usual.

 Be patient.